Ernst Toller: Works

 In 2000, Alan Pearlman published his translation into English of several of Toller's plays.
 The literary rights to the works of Ernst Toller were the property of the novelist Katharine Weber until the copyright expired on 31 December 2009.
 His works have now entered the public domain.

+The most recent comprehensive biography of Toller is by Robert Ellis, "Ernst Toller and German Society.
+Intellectuals as Leaders and Critics" Fairleigh Dickison University Press, 2013.